Finding and Using Images

 There are many online, free image resources.
 Some of the most robust include:

 Images and illustrations need to have proper citations.
 Images, artwork, or photographs used in publications or papers should also be accompanied by a caption.
-These captions can be compiled into a list of illustrations or an appendix.
+Captions go directly under images and describe the image and give contextual information, but do not contain full citation information.
+Image citations should be compiled into a list of illustrations or an appendix.
 It is appropriate to include information about both the image and the source of the image in captions or notes and lists of illustrations or bibliographies.
 Images from print sources and electronic resources have different citation forms.
 Always consult a style manual for formatting guidelines.
 Check with your professor or advisor to determine which style your department requires.

 Appendix or List of Images:

-Images and figures are often compiled into an Appendix, Bibliography, or List of Figures.
+Images and figures are usually compiled into an Appendix, Bibliography, or List of Figures.
 Check with your advisor for specific requirements.

 You will usually need the following information about the image and its source to cite a work of art properly: